Bravo Bene!: Production

 Bravo Bene! is the 48th directorial work by Franco Maresco.
 He wrote the screenplay together with Umberto Cantone, Claudia Uzzo, and Francesco Guttuso.
 In addition to Maresco and Cantone, the film also stars producer Marco Alessi and actors Giuseppe Lo Piccolo, Gino Carista, Melino Imparato, and Antonio Rezza.
 Alessandro Abate served as cinematographer, while Paolo Freddi and Francesco Guttoso were responsible for the editing.
 Guttoso had worked on Maresco's previous film The Mafia Is No Longer What It Used to Be (2019).
 The score was composed by jazz pianist Salvatore Bonafede.

 The film was produced by Andrea Occhipinti for Lucky Red, together with Marco Alessi for Dugong Films and Daniele Occhipinti for Eolo Films Productions.
 The film project was supported by, among others, the Italian Ministry of Culture.

 Release

 Bravo Bene! was selected to compete for the Golden Lion at the 82nd Venice International Film Festival, where it had its world premiere on 5 September 2025.
 It is Maresco's second invitation to the competition following his film The Mafia Is No Longer What It Used to Be in 2019.

 International sales are handled by True Colours.
-The film's is scheduled to be theatrically released in Italy on 5 September 2025, distributed by Lucky Red.
+The film was theatrically released in Italy on 5 September 2025, distributed by Lucky Red.